OpenRiak/riak_kv/docs/QueryAPI.md

 For all queryable attributes approximate entries are allowed.
 The Date of Birth can be a range rather than a specific date, the names and post codes require a minimal prefix (the first two characters), but wildcards may be provided for unknown parts.

-For this example, a single index per record is constructed to support these queries, whereby the Date Of Birth would be the sort key, the family name, given names and postcode could be added as projected attributes - with `|` used as a delimiter between the types of attributes and `.` used as a delimiter between the individual attributes of a given type (which in this case is only for given names).
+For this example, a single index per record is constructed to support these queries, whereby the Date Of Birth would be the sort key, the current family name, given names and current home postcode could be added as projected attributes - with `|` used as a delimiter between the types of attributes and `.` used as a delimiter between the individual attributes of a given type (which in this case is only for given names).

 So a sample person: